Announcing Tithe.ly Giving Statements: An Updated Feature to Tackle Year-End Giving

 Not only are people visiting your church’s website from their mobile phone, but they’re also inclined to donate with their phone.

-Mobile giving continues to increase year-over-year, and, according to The Millennial Impact Report, the number of millennials who want to give online is 84%.
+Mobile donation continues to increase year-over-year, and, according to The Millennial Impact Report, the number of millennials who want to give online is 84%.

-With Tithe.ly, you’ll get a simple, clean, and mobile-friendly giving form.
+With Tithe.ly, you’ll get a simple, clean, and user -friendly donation form for mobile devices.

 Check out this example: